blancahidalgo/logo-generator-eight/README.md

-Object-oriented Programming: SVG Logo Maker
+OBJECT-ORIENTED PROGRAMMING - SVG LOGO MAKER:

+DESCRIPTION:

 The application allows users to enter a number of inputs into the command line in order to generate a logo - "logo.svg" file which contains the users commands and generates as an SVG image.

 Table of Contents:

-The Challenge
+1. The Challenge
-Usage Information
+2. Usage Information
-Installation Process
+3. Installation Process
-Built With
+4. Built With
-License
+5. License

 OVERVIEW